erictleung/ml-final-proj/README.md

 ## Data

-The data comes from the [University of Califonia Irvine Machine Learning Repository][uci] and can be found at the [Wine Quality Data Set][wine].
+The data comes from the [University of California Irvine Machine Learning Repository][uci] and can be found at the [Wine Quality Data Set][wine].

 The data has two datasets: one related to red wine, another is for white wine.